seL4/docs/processes/rfc-process.md

 ### Getting an RFC approved

-After you propose an RFC,
-it will undergo several rounds of changes in response to the discussion on [Jira][].
+After you propose an RFC, it is likely to undergo several rounds of changes in response to the discussion on [Jira][].
+Anyone is allowed to engage in this discussion.
-The development team will hold offline meetings to discuss the change as a group.
-A summary of these meetings will be added to the discussion of the RFC.

-Once general consensus in the discussion on [Jira][] has been reached and the seL4 development team agree on an outcome, the RFC may either be approved or rejected.
+Once the discussion phase is concluded, for instance because consensus has been reached or it has become clear that there will not be a consensus, the Technical Steering Committee of the seL4 Foundation will make a decision on the RFC.

+The Steering Committee will either approve, postpone, defer, require changes, or reject the RFC.
 When this occurs, a _disposition_ will be added to the RFC outlining the reason for the particular ruling.
 If the discussion of an RFC has been particularly long, a summary comment will be made on the RFC before the given ruling is made.

 #### Postponement of an RFC